 Request a free home assessment from Canmore Fire-Rescue

-Re-starting in the Spring, you can book a free FireSmart home assessment with Canmore Fire-Rescue.
+You can book a free FireSmart home assessment with Canmore Fire-Rescue.
 A team member will meet with you for around an hour to conduct the assessment and provide you with personalized recommendations to make your property more wildfire resistant.

 Do your own home assessment with the FireSmart app